JSchwanse/cordova-phone-call-trap/README.md

 Cordova PhoneCall Trap
 =======================

+**In this Version it's possible for Android to get wake up by call state change even if application is destroyed

 It is a Apache Cordova plugin to simplify handling phone call status and events in Android devices.